nodejs/abi-stable-node/napi_js_data.md

 #### Description
-This API allocates a node::Buffer object, and initializes it with data copied from the passed in buffer.
-It exists for compat with older Node versions.
+This API allocates a node::Buffer object, and initializes it with data copied from the passed-in buffer.
+It exists for compatibility with older Node versions.
 Consider using typed arrays instead.

 ### *napi_create_external*